CHAPTER 4

 Try Linzertorte, explore local coffee houses, and visit traditional Austrian restaurants (Wirtshäuser).
 The city also has a lively bar scene and beer gardens.

-• Gastronomy Webpage of Linz Tourismus on discovering gastronomy in Linz.
+• Gastronomy Webpage of Linz Tourismus on discovering gastronomy in Linz

-• Falstaff 10 best coffee houses in Linz
+• Falstaff 10 best coffee houses in Linz (in German)

-• Linzer City Shopping & Restaurants
+• Linzer City Shopping & Restaurants (in German)

-You are missing something on this list?
+Missing something on this page?